```html What Is a Good WPM? Typing Speed by Age, Job & Skill Level (2026)

 Does keyboard type affect WPM?

 Yes.
-Keyboard size, layout, key travel, and comfort can affect your typing speed.
+Keyboard size, layout, key travel, and comfort can affect typing speed.
 However, practice and accuracy usually matter more than the keyboard itself.

 Ready to check your score?
 Start with a 1-minute test, then come back and compare your WPM to the benchmark table.